juanpc2018/GW-Instek-GDS-3K/README.md

 DSP is much more efficient. </br>
 VP-728 also has Luma Enhancemend that does Nothing to RGB input/signal. </br>

-Also has multiple inputs, works as a Small Switcher. </br>
+has multiple inputs, works as a Small Switcher. </br>
 good for PC Monitors that only have 1x HDMI input, No VGA input. </br>
 but... </br>
 Max Resolution 1920x1200x60 </br>